EdwinWalela/edwinwalela/content/posts/node-js-crash-course.md

 There are numerous code editors available but I prefer [Visual Studio Code](https://code.visualstudio.com/) due to the extensions it has to offer which makes coding a breeze.

-This cheat sheet only covers the basics and it's purpose is to act as refference material.
+This cheat sheet only covers the basics and its purpose is to act as reference material.
 Prior programming experience in whichever language is essential.

 ```javascript
 // Declaring variables